On the Issues

 It is too expensive to live in Montgomery County.
 Our kids and grandkids cannot afford to live in the communities where they grew up.
 Many of our seniors would like to downsize, but there aren’t many available options.

-That’s why I passed legislation reducing the cost to build new housing and providing records level of funding to build even more affordable housing.
+That’s why I passed legislation reducing the cost to build new housing and providing record levels of funding to build even more affordable housing.

 We need more housing options for families to stay together, for middle class residents to afford, and for low income residents to live near their jobs.